Intimidated by the complexity of “gamification”?

 Facilitate Education by Gamifying

-B2BMarketing, a website created for information on Business to Business marketing, talks about how gamification can be used as an educational tool.
+B2BMarketing, a website created for information on Business to Business marketing, talks about how interactive gamification can be used as an educational tool.
 Learning about a company’s core values or trying to memorise safety instructions can often be laborious to employees.
 Students experience a similar feeling when they are exposed to the same, monotonous, academic material for years in a row.

-In these situations, gamification can play a big role in helping learners relate with the material being taught by making learning fun and enticing.
+In these situations, interactive gamification can play a big role in helping learners relate with the material being taught by making learning fun and enticing.
 By introducing game mechanics like a story-driven learning experience or digital achievements like badges and account levels, we can meld mundane educational material with compelling game mechanics to provide an engaging learning experience.

 (Duolingo’s improvement on its app, source: making.duolingo.com)